 Lisa is a partner at Base Ventures focused on investor relations and strategic capital raising.
 Lisa came on board in 2015 after two years at Three Bridges Venture Fund, also an early stage vc.
 Prior to that, Lisa worked in development at Right To Play, a sport and play-based global NGO.
 Lisa serves as a mentor with the Berkeley Community Fund as well as a board member for both Upward Roots and a private philanthropy group, PACE.
 Lisa attended University of California Berkeley and played on the women's varsity tennis team.
 Lisa lives in the Bay Area with her husband and three boys.

 Ryan loves identifying consumer trends and solving problems.
 Ryan works with the team to source and help diligence investments and supports with operations.
 Prior to working at Base Ventures, Ryan founded a travel technology startup.
-Ryan came on board in 2019 after a year building in the Kapor Center Innovation Lab.
+Ryan came on board in late 2019 after a year building in the Kapor Center Innovation Lab.
 Prior to that Ryan graduated with a degree in Computer Science from Colgate University, where he was a varsity athlete in Basketball.